kamlesh577/tableau_projects/README.md

 # Tableau_project

-This repository contains the analysis and visualizations that I have created using Tableau
+This repository contains the analysis and visualizations that I have created using Tableau.

 # Data:
 The data used for this project is-->>  Supervised-Real-Estate-Across-the-United-States-REXUS-Inventory-Building-2014.